 For program information, including application instructions and materials, please contact Ms. Teresa Aurelius by telephone at 206-598-6133 or by email at firstname.lastname@example.org.

 This program offers training in all aspects of clinical microbiology.
 Training is based at the UW Medical Center, a tertiary care facility, and three affiliated hospitals: Harborview Medical Center (the regional trauma center), Children’s Hospital and Regional Medical Center (a pediatric tertiary care facility), and the Seattle Veterans' Affairs Medical Center.
 Fellows acquire experience in public health microbiology at the Washington State Public Health Lab and participate in hands-on training in pediatric and adult infectious disease and in hospital infection control.
 Laboratory management is taught as a formal post-graduate course and "on the job" during the second year acting directorship.
 Research opportunities include clinical studies, the application of new technologies to the diagnosis of infectious disease, the study of emerging pathogens, and the study of mechanisms of pathogenesis and antimicrobial resistance.
 The fellow’s schedule is designed to accommodate his or her background and interests.
 Applicants must have completed their doctoral degree (Ph.D. and/or M.D.) within 6 years of entering the program.
 If the applicant's doctoral degree was obtained from an institution outside of the United States or Canada, applicants must fulfill each of the following requirements in order to be considered: 1.
 Obtained their undergraduate or doctoral degrees in an English-speaking country, or have completed the Test of English as a Foreign Language (TOEFL) exam, and 2.
 Completed at least one year of postdoctoral training within the United States or Canada.
-We regret we are not accepting any applications for the UW Postdoctoral Program in Clinical Microbiology for either 2013 or 2014.
+The program is currently filled and we regret that we are not accepting any applications for the UW Postdoctoral Program in Clinical Microbiology for 2014.
+New applications for July 2015 must be submitted prior to October 1, 2014.

 Vanderbilt University Medical Center